RodrigoAVargasHdz/huxel/README.md

 **Polarizability**

-Molecular polarizabilities used as reference data were computed using **dftd4** (version 3.4.0) via the default methodology summing atomic polarizabilities.
+Reference data for molecular polarizabilities were computed using **dftd4** (version 3.4.0) via the default methodology, summing atomic polarizabilities.

 <!-- ## Requirements
 - JAX